Analog Game Design, CS 297

 This is the official course website for Analog Game Design, CS 297,

-The most important document for this class is the
+The most important documents for this class are the

 Professor: Ira Fay, (413) 559-6844, ASH 216, email@example.com

 "Channels" on the left nav and choose #cs297)

 Design, by Richard Garfield, Steve Jackson, et al.

 File for Part 1 and